skellis46/slipbox/pressure, stress and strain - the body in time.md

 ## self-introduction: I am a body

-Good morning everyone and thank you so much to the Hong Kong Academy for Performing Arts for the invitation to present to you.
+Good morning everyone and thank you Elizabeth and thank you so much to the Hong Kong Academy for Performing Arts for this invitation.
 My name is Simon Ellis and, just in case you are wondering, I have a body, and this body is not just a head and shoulders.

-{**'body.gif in Firefox**}
+{**OPEN firefox: 'body.gif**}

 {**.cat**}